evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

 EC2 Parameters:

--   `ami` - EC2 AMI to start.
+-   `ami` - For an `ec2` provider, the AMI to start.
 Must set `ami` or `distro` but must not set both.
 -   `aws_access_key_id` - AWS access key ID.
 May set to use a non-default account.
 Must set if `aws_secret_access_key` is set.
 -   `aws_secret_access_key` - AWS secret key.
 May set to use a non-default account.
 Must set if `aws_access_key_id` is set.
 -   `device_name` - name of EBS device
 -   `distro` - Evergreen distro to start.
-Must set `ami` (for EC2) or `distro` but must not set both.
+For the `ec2` provider, must set either `ami` only) or `distro` but must not set both.
+For the `docker` provider, `distro` must be set to the distro that will run the container.
     Note that the distro setup script will not run for hosts spawned by this command, so any required initial setup must be done manually.
 -   `ebs_block_device` - list of the following parameters:
 -   `ebs_iops` - EBS provisioned IOPS.
 -   `ebs_size` - Size of EBS volume in GB.